menghanhui/r3bl.blog/_posts/2015-03-13-why-windows-is-not-ready-for-desktop.markdown

 title: 'Reasons Why Windows is Not Ready For Desktop'
 categories: en
 tags:
-- Windows
-- humor
-- Linux
+- technology
-- open source
+- advocacy
-- elementary OS
+- rant
 image:
   feature: abstract-1-3
 description: 'We often hear about posts that says why Linux is not ready for desktop.
 You can read the latest article that really pissed me off here'